 - Tap the Digital Crown on your Apple Watch and locate the watch Camera app.

-- Point your iPhone to the scene you want to shoot and use watch preview to frame the shot.
+- Point your iPhone to the scene you want to shoot and use the watch preview to frame the shot.

 - Tap the white Shutter button to snap the shot.